 As most dairy farms have existing barns, farmers that contact our technical team wish to improve herd comfort and ease of maintenance with a paint coating.
 After research with manufacturers chemists, Promain’s technical team would like to suggest chlorinated rubber paints such as Teamac’s Chlorvar.

-There are priorities that need to be considered when choosing a coating for use on concrete floors in a dairy.
+Ensure to consider these proirities when choosing a coating for use on concrete floors in a dairy.
 These include a high resistance to chemical cleaners, strong durability to severe corrosive environments and a long life expectancy.
 Chlorinated rubber coatings tend to be known for their use on swimming pool floors and walls.
 However, they are also ideally suited for painting dairy farm concrete floors.